Nelson-Dominici/Doorsphp/README.md

 - `bootstrap.php`: Responsible for initializing (those that need to be initialized first) the API dependencies.
 - `app\Example`: This folder will serve as an example of how to use the API (you can exclude it).
 - `app\NativeResources`: This folder will make all API features work (do not delete).
-- `app\AllRoutes.php`: Group all API routes.
+- `app\AllRoutes.php`: Group all API endpoints.

 ## 🌿 How to use

 <p>

-The creation of the API will revolve around the app\Modules folder, inside which there is the User folder, which is an entity that will serve as an example, now see how to use the API resources using the User folder as an example:
+To understand the use of API resources there is the app\Example folder inside it there are some files that will serve as an example.
+See now how to use the API resources using this folder as an example:

 </p>

 ### 🗺 Routes
 <p>

-Inside the User folder there is a User Routes.php file, this is where the routes related to the User entity will be (you can create routes without having a specific entity).
+Inside the app\Example\User folder there is a UserRoutes.php file, this is where the routes related to the User will be (you can create routes without relating to anything).

 </p>

 #### 📝 funcPath
 <p>
-The funcPath field that is passed after you put a uri inside an http method is responsible for saying which method has to be called after the uri is accessed. <br>
+The funcPath field that is passed after you put an endpoint inside an http method, is responsible for saying the ABSOLUTE path of the class, and the method that will be called after accessing the endpoint. <br>
 	ABSOLUTE path of the file where the class(the class can have any name) is:method name
 </p>

 #### 👮‍♂️ mandatoryData
 <p>
-The requiredData field that is passed after you put a uri inside an http method is responsible for saying which REQUEST BODY fields are mandatory. if a mandatory field is empty or not sent, the API will respond with a json stating that the specified field is mandatory and will terminate the API execution (requiring mandatory data from the request body will not work in the GET and HEADE methods).
+The requiredData field that is passed after you put an endpoint inside an http method, is responsible for saying which REQUEST BODY fields are mandatory. if a required field is empty or does not exist, the API will respond with a json stating that the specified field is required and will terminate the API execution (requiring required data from the request body will not work in GET and HEADE methods).
 </p>

 ```json